 Say, you need to address marketers to promote a new product feature, inform Californians about the upcoming event, or notify users about the points they earned in your loyalty program.
 It will be perfect if the service lets you create customized personalization variables.

-Purpose: To send out abandoned cart emails, order confirmations, birthday emails, and so on.
+Purpose: Sending out abandoned cart emails, order confirmations, birthday emails, and so on.

-Automation is a process of sending emails triggered by users actions, like purchases, abandoned carts, registrations, and others.
-Automated emails help to improve customer experience by supporting them at every step of their lifecycle, and can bring 2X higher open rate and 4X higher click-through rate.
+Automation is the process of sending emails triggered by users’ actions, like purchases, abandoned carts, registrations, and others.
+Automated emails help improve customer experience by supporting them at every step of their lifecycle, and can bring 2X higher open rate and 4X higher click-through rate.

 You can set up triggered emails using automation flows that include events and autoresponders.
 When an event is triggered, a subscriber receives an email.